Naoisha McAloon

-Naoisha McAloon (born 17 March 1999) is an Irish footballer who plays as a goalkeeper for Women's Championship club Durham and for the Republic of Ireland national team.
+Naoisha McAloon (born March 17, 1999) is an Irish footballer who currently plays as a goalkeeper for Women's National League club Burnley and for the Republic of Ireland national team.

 Club career

 Early career

 McAloon played for Castleknock Celtic at youth level and attended Matt Gregg's Just4Keepers coaching school in Blanchardstown.

 Peamount United

 McAloon played for Peamount United from 2016 to 2022.
-In 2017, her team won second place after a defeat by Shelbourne in the Women's National League Cup.
+In 2017, her team won second place after a defeat by Shelbourne in the National League Cup.
 In 2018, her team won against Wexford Youths to win the WNL Cup title.

 Peamount signed Niamh Reid Burke in 2018 and she shared the club's goalkeeping position with McAloon thereafter.
 The club were Women's National League Champions in 2019 and McAloon was named in the WNL Team of the Season, although Reid Burke played in the decisive 8–1 win over Cork City and the 2019 FAI Cup final defeat by Wexford Youths.

 The duo continued to rotate the starting goalkeeping position as Peamount United secured a League and Cup "double" in their 2020 campaign.
-Reid Burke was preferred as Peamount beat Cork City 6–0 in the 2020 FAI Women's Cup Final and for November's UEFA Women's Champions League fixture with Scottish Women's Premier League club Glasgow City, which was lost on penalties after a 0–0 draw.
+Reid Burke was preferred as Peamount beat Cork City 6–0 in the 2020 FAI Women's Cup Final and for November's UEFA Champions League fixture with Scottish Women's Premier League club Glasgow City, which was lost on penalties after a 0–0 draw.

-In 2021 the goalkeeper rotation continued, with McAloon chosen to start the 5–2 UWCL defeat by ŽFK Spartak Subotica in August 2021.
+In 2021, the goalkeeper rotation continued, with McAloon chosen to start the 5–2 UWCL defeat by ŽFK Spartak Subotica in August 2021.